Actor-Relational Database Systems: A Manifesto: Why Actor-Relational Database Systems Now?

 Over the past two decades, computing power has increased dramatically.
 Initially, this increase came in the form of higher clock rates for processors; of late, in the form of more processing elements (cores) in a single chip.
-The cost of these computing elements has gone down dramatically as well, making them widely affordable.
+The cost of these elements has gone down dramatically as well, making them widely affordable.
 Dropping costs and improving performance have also been witnessed in storage and networking technologies, which has given rise to new challenges for database systems to transition these hardware benefits to applications~\cite{Alonso13:harwaresoftwarestar}.
 Even though database systems lie at the cross-section of system software (OS) and application programs, they lack abstractions to expose the available physical parallelism using a high-level programming model.

-To this end, actor programming models hold promise to fill this gap, as they possess: (1) well-defined concurrency and asynchronous message passing semantics, and (2) a function-shipping programming paradigm.
-Actors allow for portable specification of applications in terms of high-level, application-defined concurrent computational elements independent of the actual physical hardware and operating system primitives.
-With an actor-based specification, the available control-flow parallelism in application functions can then be leveraged from a higher level of abstraction to improve application performance.
-Additionally, actor database systems can exploit the locality information encoded in actors to better target classic data management optimizations, e.g., for index structure layouts, code generation, and transaction affinity.
+Actor programming models hold promise to fill this gap, as they possess: (1) well-defined concurrency and asynchronous message passing semantics, and (2) a function-shipping programming paradigm.
+Actors allow for portable specification of applications in terms of high-level, application-defined concurrent computational elements independent of the actual physical hardware and operating system primitives.~With an actor-based specification, the available control-flow parallelism in application functions can be leveraged from a higher level of abstraction to improve application performance.
+Additionally, actor-relational database systems can exploit the locality information encoded in actors to better target classic data management optimizations, e.g., for index structure layouts, code generation, and transaction affinity, to increase resource and energy efficiency on modern parallel and distributed hardware.